What is a Prepper 2: How to plan like a prepper

 More important than food or water is security which includes shelter and safety.
 You can live without food for three weeks or more, without water for up to three days, but if you are exposed to the elements like cold and rain you can die in hours and a bullet in the head will kill you instantly.
 So security is the first and highest priority.

 Security begins with the clothes on your back and the items you carry every day.
-Consequently, preppers not only dress for the weather, they aim to bring along extra items to adapt to changing weather with hats, gloves, jackets, raincoats, umbrellas, sunglasses, bandana/buff.
+Consequently, preppers not only dress for the weather, but they also aim to bring along extra items to adapt to changing weather with hats, gloves, jackets, raincoats, umbrellas, sunglasses, bandana/buff.
 In fact, I carry all those things every day, except for gloves – I really need to get some gloves.

 The next security preparation is what a prepper carries every day, such as a flashlight which can not only provide light but also disorient a foe to allow evasion or attack.
-Aside from a flashlight, there are a number of nonlethal items which can be used as a means of self-defense which include a tactical pen, mace, a taser, a baton a kuboton, and even some forms of jewelry.
+Aside from a flashlight, there are a number of nonlethal items which can be used as a means of self-defense which includes a tactical pen, mace, a taser, a baton a kuboton, and even some forms of jewelry.
 But most preppers favor the power of lethal weapons like knives and guns.
 Guns are illegal in where I live as are knives in public or at night.
 Although I carry a pocket knife in my day bag, I prefer to carry a small multitool in my pockets.
 That’s the best I can do within the law.

 Another vital area of security is the home.
 Preppers are quite concerned about home invaders as well as local disasters, so they do what they can to harden their homes.
 Aside from strong locks, doors, and windows, the best practice is to appear completely normal and uninteresting, so that potential troublemakers pass by without stopping.
 Some people build hidden or safe rooms to escape from danger, while others keep a gun nearby to directly eliminate threats.
 I prepare by having strong locks on an inconspicuous apartment door.
 The apartment itself is built to withstand earthquakes, typhoons, fires, and floods.